About Birmingham Airport (BHX)

 Birmingham Airport is situated on the A45 Coventry road, close to junction 6 of the M42, to which there are direct connections from the M1, M5, M6 and M40 – the M6 toll road provides a faster alternative to the M6.
 The airport is signposted from the motorways.

-Coach: National Express (tel: +44 871 781 8181; www.nationalexpress.co.uk) operates long-distance coach services to Birmingham and a number of other cities, as well as inter-airport coaches to London Luton, London Gatwick and London Stansted airports.
-The low-cost Megabus (tel: +44 141 352 4444; www.megabus.co.uk) also operates services to a number of destinations.
+Coach: National Express (tel: +44 871 781 8181; www.nationalexpress.co.uk) operates long-distance coach services to Birmingham and several other cities, as well as inter-airport coaches to London Luton, London Gatwick and London Stansted airports.
+The low-cost Megabus (tel: +44 141 352 4444; www.megabus.co.uk) also operates services to many destinations.

-There is an extensive range of cafés, restaurants, bars and fast-food outlets both airside and landside at Birmingham Airport, including a champagne and wine bar in Departures.
+There are a range of cafés, restaurants, bars and fast-food outlets both airside and land side at Birmingham Airport, including a champagne and wine bar in Departures.

 There are numerous shops at Birmingham Airport, both pre- and post-security.
-Duty-free shopping is available for passengers travelling outside the EU – this service is also available for non-EU arrivals.
+Duty-free shopping is available for passengers which includes free beauty services such as hand massages and a 10 minute MAC makeover.

 Lost property services at the airport are handled by Luggage Point (tel: +44 330 223 0893) in the check-in area of the terminal; a database of items found within the terminal is also available online via the airport’s website.
-Luggage storage facilities are also available from Luggage Point (tel: +44 330 223 0893).
+Luggage storage facilities are also available from Luggage Point.
 Luggage trolleys are available for a £1 fee.

 Facilities for disabled passengers at the airport are good, with adapted toilets and lifts located within the terminal building, a Minicom system installed at the airport information desk, induction loops available for the hearing-impaired, and designated disabled parking spaces available in all car parks.
 For help with baggage and check-in, wheelchair provision and assistance, contact the OCS (tel: +44 121 767 7878) special assistance service prior to arrival – wheelchair rental and other assistance when boarding or disembarking must be arranged in advance through the relevant airline.
 The OCS also has a desk within the terminal.

-Short- and medium-stay parking is available in three multistorey car parks close to the terminal.
-The two long-term car parks, adjacent to the main A45 road, are linked to the terminal by shuttle buses.
+Short- and medium-stay parking is available in three multi-storey car parks close to the terminal.
+The three long-term car parks, adjacent to the main A45 road, are linked to the terminal by shuttle buses.
 Valet parking is also available.
 For further parking information, contact NCP (tel: +44 345 050 7080; www.ncp.co.uk).

-Car hire companies represented at Birmingham Airport include: Avis, Budget, Enterprise, Europcar, Hertz, National and Sixt.
-Desks for these operators are located in Arrivals and the hire car collection/drop-off point is situated within walking distance of the terminal.
+Car hire companies represented at Birmingham Airport include: Avis, Budget, Enterprise, Europcar, Hertz and Sixt.
+Desks for these operators are in Arrivals and the car hire collection/drop-off point is situated within walking distance of the terminal.